wilson-elechouse/CLRC663_ELECHOUSE/README.md

 # CLRC663 - RFID-reader library

-An Arduino/PlatformIO library for the CLRC633 RFID-reader module
+An Arduino/PlatformIO library for the CLRC633 RFID-reader module.

+Tested with Arduino IDE 2.x and PlatformIO.

 Copyright (c) 2023 tueddy (Dirk Carstensen)